Magic: The Gathering: Deck construction

-Most sanctioned games for Magic: The Gathering under the Wizards Play Network (WPN) use the based Constructed format that require players to create their decks from their own library of cards.
-In general, this requires a minimum of sixty cards in the deck, and, except for basic land cards, no more than four cards of the same named card.
-The pool of cards is also typically limited to the Standard rotation, which consists of only recently released cards.
-The Standard format helps to prevent "power creep" that can be difficult to predict with the size of the Magic card library and help give newer players a fair advantage with long-term players.
+Most sanctioned games for Magic: The Gathering under the Wizards Play Network (WPN) use a Constructed format that require players to create their decks from their own library of cards.
+In general, this requires a minimum of sixty cards in the deck, and, except for basic land cards and cards that have text superseding this rule, no more than four cards of the same named card.
+The Standard format, by including mostly recently released cards, helps to prevent "power creep" that can be difficult to predict with the size of the Magic card library and help give newer players a fair advantage with long-term players.
 Other Constructed formats exist that allow for use of older expansions to give more variety for decks.
 A large variety of formats have been defined by the WPN which allows different pools of expansions to be used or alter deck construction rules for special events.

-Commander is a one hundred card constructed format that makes many changes to typical deck construction rules.
-In Commander, each of the one hundred cards must be uniquely named, excluding basic lands and cards that have text that supersede that rule.
+Commander is a 100-card constructed format that makes many changes to typical deck construction rules.
+In Commander, each of the one hundred cards must be uniquely named, excluding basic land cards.
+(Note: There are also a relatively small number of cards with text allowing them to supersede this rule.)
 Each player must also denote a legendary creature to be their Commander, which is able to be played at any time, without needing to draw it.
 All other cards in the deck must share their color with the commander.
-Additionally, Commander is also a historic format, denoting that any cards from any set release can be used, excluding any specific cards that have been banned from play.
+Additionally, Commander also allows any cards from any set release to be used, excluding any specific cards that have been banned from play and most cards from parody sets.
 Commander as a format has a separate ban list than other Constructed formats.

 In Limited formats, a small number of cards are opened for play from booster packs or tournament packs, and generally a minimum deck size of forty cards is enforced.
 One of the most popular limited formats is Booster Draft, in which players open a booster pack, choose a card from it, and pass it to the player seated next to them.
 This continues until all the cards have been picked, and then a new pack is opened.
 Three packs are opened in total, and the direction of passing alternates left-right-left.
 Once the draft is done, players create decks out of the cards they picked, basic land cards being provided for free, and play games with the players they drafted with.